 Jordan Yanoshik, M.S.Ed.

 Jordan Yanoshik is the Learning Instructor for Students with Disabilities.
-She holds a B.A. from the Catholic University of America and a M.S.Ed from Temple University.
+She holds a B.A. from the Catholic University of America and an M.S.Ed. from Temple University.
 Jordan enjoys working closely with students to develop plans and strategies to support them being successful in their studies.
 In her spare time, Jordan enjoys traveling, exploring new Philadelphia neighborhoods and restaurants, and attending the theater.